Chinese bahaba

-The Chinese bahaba (Bahaba taipingensis), also known as the giant yellow croaker, is a critically endangered species of marine and brackish water fish in the family Sciaenidae.
-It is a large fish, reaching lengths up to 2 m and weights of 100 kg.
-It is found on the coast of China, from the Yangtze River estuary southwards to the Pearl River estuary, including the waters of Hong Kong and Macau.
-Its natural habitats are shallow seas, subtidal aquatic beds, rocky shores, and estuarine waters.
+The Chinese bahaba (Bahaba taipingensis), also known as the giant yellow croaker, is a critically endangered marine and brackish-water fish in the family Sciaenidae.
+It reaches lengths of up to 2 m and weights of 100 kg.
+It occurs along the coast of China, from the Yangtze River estuary southwards to the Pearl River estuary, including the waters of Hong Kong and Macau.
+Its natural habitats include shallow seas, subtidal aquatic beds, rocky shores and estuarine waters.